What Is a “Holt Demand” under Georgia Personal Injury Law?

 Georgia law outlines not only mandates proper documentation of costs and medical diagnosis, but calls for the demand letter to explain precisely what the negligent party receives in exchange for settling pre-suit (e.g., a LLR, or “limited liability release”.)
 It is also essential that such monetary number be within the at-fault party's or parties' stated policy limits.

-Why a Personal Injury Attorney Experienced and Skilled in Pre-Trial Settlements is Needed
+Why a Personal Injury Attorney Experienced and Skilled in Pre-Trial Settlements Is Needed

 The paperwork going back and forth between the claimant (and his or her Georgia attorneys) and the insurance company can be critical for a court to determine if a pre-trial “agreement” has been reached.
-In one recent appeals case in Georgia, based on the legal principles in Holt and Smoot, stated this legal maxim:
+One recent appeals case in Georgia, based on the legal principles in Holt and Smoot, stated this legal maxim:

 Compromises of doubtful rights are upheld by general policy, as tending to prevent litigation, in all enlightened systems of jurisprudence.
 In considering the enforceability of an alleged settlement agreement, however, a trial court is obviously limited to those terms upon which the parties themselves have mutually agreed.
 Benton v.
 Gailey, 334 Ga.App.
 548 (2015).